rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/IN.md

 <br>

-## Introduction
+# Introduction

-As I drifted among Earth’s cultural constellations, I ventured into a grand endeavor: to understand how the movies Earthlings cherish align—or misalign—with the demographic patterns of your own reality.
-Anchored in three key metrics—**Ethnicity**, **Age**, and **Gender**—I sought to quantify representation gaps between real-world populations and the actors who grace Earthlings' screens.
-By examining how these discrepancies evolved through time and across regions, and by linking them to the gravitational pull of box office revenue, I hoped to uncover whether economic currents encourage such imbalances.
+As I explored Earth's diverse cultures, I took on a mission to understand how movies reflect—or differ from—real-world demographics.
+Focusing on three key factors—**Ethnicity**, **Age**, and **Gender**—I analyzed gaps between the real-world population and the actors on screen.
+By studying how these differences changed over time and across regions, and by examining their connection to box office earnings, I aimed to uncover whether economic factors drive these imbalances.

-To explore this cinematic cosmos, I employed multiple observational instruments and analytical methods:
+To explore this cinematic landscape, I used several tools and methods:

-1. **Radial Tree Plot**: A visual galaxy mapping how movie success categories (Highly Successful, Successful, Normal) link to various genres and regions.
+1. **Radial Tree Plot**: A visual map showing how movie success levels (Highly Successful, Successful, Normal) connect to different genres and regions.
-2. **Combination Dual-Axis Charts**: Temporal journeys tracking representation gaps and box office revenue across decades, regions, and metrics.
-These help us see if changes in gaps mirror changes in revenue.
+2. **Combination Dual-Axis Charts**: Tracking representation gaps and box office revenue over time, across decades, regions, and metrics, to see if changes in representation align with changes in revenue.
-3. **Sankey Plots**: Flows of movies from representation gap intervals to genres and ultimately to success categories, aggregated over the entire 1950–2012 period.
-These highlight structural associations between gap magnitude, genre choice, and final revenue outcomes.
+3. **Sankey Plots**: Visualizing the flow of movies from representation gap levels to genres and then to success categories, covering the entire 1950–2012 period, to uncover patterns between gap size, genre, and revenue.
-4. **Linear Regression Analyses**: Statistical attempts to measure a direct relationship between representation gaps and box office performance, both in simple forms (just gap vs. revenue) and more complex forms (controlling for metric type and temporal batches).
+4. **Linear Regression Analyses**: Statistical models to explore whether representation gaps directly impact box office performance, both simply (gap vs. revenue) and with additional factors like metric type and time periods.

-Armed with these tools, I can piece together a narrative: Does the industry’s portrayal of different ethnicities, genders, and ages shape—or is shaped by—its economic incentives?
+With these tools, I aim to answer: Does how the industry represents ethnicity, gender, and age influence—or get influenced by—its financial goals?

 ---

 # Methodology Adopted

 **Representation Gaps**:
-For each metric (Ethnicity, Age, Gender), I computed representation gaps as absolute percentage differences between the movie populations and the corresponding real-world demographic proportions.
-The larger the gap, the further the industry strayed from mirroring Earth’s demographic reality.
-These gaps were calculated for each region (Hollywood, Bollywood, East Asia, Europe), across multiple 10-year time batches (1950–1959, 1960–1969, …, 2010–2012).
+For each metric—**Ethnicity**, **Age**, and **Gender**—I calculated representation gaps as the absolute percentage difference between movie demographics and real-world proportions.
+Larger gaps indicate a greater deviation from Earth’s demographic reality.
+These gaps were measured for each region (Hollywood, Bollywood, East Asia, Europe) across 10-year periods (1950–1959, 1960–1969, …, 2010–2012).

 **Box Office Revenue**:
-To assess economic outcomes, I examined aggregated box office revenues (mean per batch or overall distributions) and categorized movies into percentile-based success categories:
+To evaluate economic outcomes, I analyzed box office revenues (average per decade or overall distributions) and grouped movies into success categories based on percentiles:
-- **Highly Successful**: Top 10% by revenue
+- **Highly Successful**: Top 10% of revenue
 - **Successful**: 40th to 90th percentile
 - **Normal**: Below the 40th percentile

-By pairing these success categories with representation gaps, I hoped to see if achieving higher revenues demanded certain demographic imbalances.
+By linking these success categories to representation gaps, I aimed to see if certain demographic imbalances were associated with higher revenues.

 **Same Metrics as Before**:
-I consistently used the same age, gender, and ethnicity data, ensuring coherence with previous analyses.
-Through all these steps—radial plots, line/area charts, Sankey diagrams, and regressions—the fundamental metrics and methods remained stable, allowing a comprehensive cross-check.
+I consistently used the same age, gender, and ethnicity data throughout the analysis.
+Whether using radial plots, line/area charts, Sankey diagrams, or regression models, the metrics and methods remained stable, to ensure a reliable cross-check.

 ---